 Niagara-on-the-Lake Hydro currently defines this measure as the tracking of actual total capital project expenditures to planned total capital project expenditures, expressed as a percentage.
-For 2014, Niagara-on-the-Lake Hydro completed 99% of the capital projects planned for 2014 in terms of expenditures.
-The OEB is currently developing a standard measure in consultation with a Scorecard Working Group which is expected to be in place for utilities' 2015 scorecards.
+For 2015, Niagara-on-the-Lake Hydro completed 89% of the capital projects planned for 2015 in terms of expenditures.
+The shortfall was due to the attention required by the new transformer project and the intention is to catch up in 2016.